theJaxon/unlocker/readme.txt

 1. Any changes you have made to local.sh will be lost.
 If you have made changes to that file, you will need to merge them into the supplied local.sh file.
 2. The unlocker needs to be re-run after an upgrade or patch is installed on the ESXi host.
+3. The macOS VMwwre tools are no longer shipped in the image from ESXi 6.5.
+They have to be downloaded and installed manually onto the ESXi host.

 8. Thanks
 ---------